gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 percent that parse and select showed on the training inputs, because those were measured on the very data the profile trained on, which is measuring your own homework.

-## Measuring comes before improving
+## Where the numbers come from

-You cannot improve what you cannot measure, and none of the numbers in this article would mean much without a suite built to produce them honestly.
-The measurement setup is as much a part of the project as the C, so it is worth a look.
+Every figure in this article, the held-out PGO gain just quoted included, comes from one benchmark suite built to produce numbers you can trust, and that suite is as much a part of the project as the C underneath it.
+It is worth a look.

 Every published speedup comes from `tox -e bench`, which times each operation with [pyperf](https://pyperf.readthedocs.io) on a quiet, tuned machine (`pyperf system tune` first, with `--rigorous` and CPU